aureliagorzna/3d-TS-engine/README.md

-This is a 3d rendering engine written in TypeScript which uses simple lines drawing to generate and render objects on HTML canvas
+This is a 3d rendering engine written in TypeScript which uses simple lines drawing to generate and render objects on HTML canvas.

+Still under development

 - HOW TO PLAY